Brewer219/osticket-prereqs/README.md

  - Install the PHP Runtime
  - Create PHP Directory: Create a folder and name it "PHP" on the C:\drive.

  >[!NOTE] PHP Manager, installed earlier, is used to configure and manage this runtime environment.

  ## <h6>Next Process: Then Install URL Rewrite Module</h6>
-# 1.Locate rewrite_amd64_en-US.msi and proceed with installation and This is how you would install this file just by following these procedures with the images below.
+# 1.Locate rewrite_amd64_en-US.msi which is located inside the unzip "osTicket-Installation-Files" from desktop and double-click and the rewrite module box will pop-up as shown below:

 <details><summary>See screenshot 1</summary>